skythebro/SkanksAIO/README.md

 # Default value: false
 EnableInteractiveMap = false

+## Enables tracking of players on the interactive map
+# Setting type: Boolean
+# Default value: false
+TrackPlayersOnMap = false

-## Interval in seconds for the interactive map to update
+## Interval in seconds for the interactive map to update.
+Don't set this too low or you might get rate limited.
 # Setting type: Int32
-# Default value: 30
+# Default value: 10
-InteractiveMapUpdateInterval = 30
+InteractiveMapUpdateInterval = 10
 ```

 ---